 John Sturges had mastered action films, suspense pictures, and even sentimental movies; he’d made his reputation by charming difficult talent and getting along with demanding collaborators.
 The Hallelujah Trail was a model production.
-Although a large-scale picture, it was organized and filmed without undue waste or delays.
+Although made on a large-scale it was organized and filmed without undue waste or delays.
 It’s basically a cavalry picture, and Sturges had already made two of them.
 The only angle not a perfect fit was that Trail was to be a broad, knockabout comedy.
 Sturges had no track record for that, except for his Rat Pack movie Sergeants Three.
 His screenwriter John Gay wasn’t exactly a slapstick expert either — his big movies were Run Silent, Run Deep, Separate Tables, and the heartwarming family story The Courtship of Eddie’s Father.

-The Hallelujah Trail leads off with a big Road Show buildup courtesy of Elmer Bernstein’s rollicking overture, and a colorful main title sequence.
+The Hallelujah Trail leads off with a big Road Show buildup courtesy of Elmer Bernstein’s rollicking overture and colorful main titles.
 The story proper begins in Denver, 1867, where the miners fear that they’ll have to spend an entire winter without whisky.
 Clayton Powell (Dub Taylor) consults an alcoholic seer called Oracle Jones (Donald Pleasance), who detects whiskey somewhere in the East.
 Frontier distiller Frank Wallingham (Brian Keith) is indeed coming from Julesburg with forty wagonloads of quality goods.
 He has labor problems with his Irish teamsters led by Kevin O’Flaherty (Tom Stern).
 Wallingham also fears Indian attacks, and therefore demands protection from the U.S. Cavalry.
 The Indians, represented by the alcoholic dunderheads Chief Walks-Stooped-Over and Chief Five Barrels (Martin Landau & Robert J. Wilke), learn of the shipment and argue over which band of braves will take on the task of obtaining the Red Man’s fair share.
 The frontier fort of cavalry Colonel Thaddeus Gearhart (Burt Lancaster) has in the meantime been overrun by the Temperance marchers of activist Cora Templeton Massingale (Lee Remick), who has enlisted Gearhart’s own daughter Louise (Pamela Tiffin) in her cause.
 Louise is also seeing Captain Paul Slater (Jim Hutton) on the side, for advanced necking sessions.

 Using public pressure, army regulations and her feminine wiles, Cora induces Gearhart to escort her Temperance ladies to meet the whisky wagon train.
 Captain Slater takes a second unit forward to intercept the train first.
 From Denver Clayton Powell and Oracle Jones lead a contingent of miners with the same mission, to safeguard their promised whiskey.
 Miners, Temperance ladies, soldiers and Indians all converge on the train in the middle of a massive sandstorm, where hundreds of shots are fired but nobody hurt.
 There follows a long, confusing series of flubbed negotiations, double-crosses and kidnappings to determine who shares in the liquid bounty.
 The Irish teamsters strike.
 The ladies try to hold a temperance meeting in an Indian encampment.
-Cora finds a way to cause several wagons of champagne explode, and the resulting noises lead Gearhart to think the Indians have opened fire.
+Cora finds a way to cause several wagons of champagne to explode, and the resulting noises lead Gearhart to think the Indians have opened fire.
 While Oracle Jones and Frank Wallingham scheme to sneak some of the wagons out on a secret path through a quicksand bog, the Indians’ wagons crash and smash on the rocks.

-The problem with the Temperance ladies and the Indians is not the non-PC humor, but the fact that the screenplay does nothing creative with its topical jokes.
-Even in a farce, the characters need to have some consistency.
+The problem with the Temperance ladies and the Indians is not the non-PC humor but the fact that the screenplay does nothing creative with its topical jokes.
+Even in a farce characters need to have some consistency.
 Activist Cora Massingale is completely disreputable.
 (Her last name sounds intended as a joke on a feminine hygiene company.)
 Cora is a spirited rabble-rouser yet a also liar who reneges on her bargains and uses her feminine ‘advantage’ to get her way.
 She rattles Gearhart with sneaky tricks that don’t advance her cause.
 She turns out to be a phony anyway, hitting the booze for an easy joke.
-Lee Remick’s considerable charm aside, Cora’s not funny when she’s sincere, and not funny when she’s devious.
+Lee Remick’s considerable charm aside, Cora’s not funny when she’s sincere and not funny when she’s devious.

 The ’60s were a big time for lame Injun jokes — comic westerns abounded with drunken Indians with funny names.
-Martin Landau and Robert J. Wilke lead the pack here, but even their parts are underwritten — Landau often just stands around during long scenes, with a vacant look on his face.
-Deadpan narration starts the film off on a good footing, describing serious incidents that the visuals reveal as vaudeville tomfoolery.
+Martin Landau and Robert J. Wilke lead the pack here, but even their parts are underwritten — Landau often just stands around with a vacant look on his face.
+Deadpan narration starts the film off on a good footing describing serious incidents that the visuals reveal as vaudeville tomfoolery.
 That loses its charm as well.
 We remember enjoying little bits of business, such as Lancaster flashing his famous shark smile, and a few ‘bop on the head’ jokes suitable for The Three Stooges.
 But in the end Hallelujah Trail just seems witless.
 We end up thinking about the abundant professionalism on screen — the precision of the riders, and the many dangerous stunt gags.

 That doesn’t mean that John Sturges’ picture wasn’t impressive when new.
 In Ultra Panavision 70, billed as 70mm Super Cinerama, it must have looked incredible spread out to the wide, wide 2.76: 1 aspect ratio.
 The audio was originally in six-track magnetic stereo.
 But the box office failure of this picture and The Greatest Story Ever Told surely put United Artists off big 70mm productions permanently.
 Five years later, when Walter Mirisch filmed the big-scale Fiddler on the Roof, it was released in 70mm but filmed in ordinary 35mm Panavision.

-Colors are fairly bright and the action seems smooth, but I don’t believe this was sourced from an HD transfer.
+Colors are fairly bright and the action seems smooth but I don’t believe this was sourced from an HD transfer.
 It looks exactly like an up-rez from NTSC or PAL.
 Yes, it looks better than MGM’s old flat-letterboxed DVD, but that’s not saying much.

-MGM may not even have an HD transfer of Trail in either this 35mm standard theatrical release version, or the Road Show cut said to be as much as ten minutes longer.
+MGM may not even have an HD transfer of Trail in either this 35mm standard theatrical release version or the Road Show cut said to be as much as ten minutes longer.
 I am not privy to MGM’s policies, but I have always heard that the studio doesn’t create Blu-ray masters by up-converting standard def masters.
 None of the studios normally do that, to my knowledge.
 The most I’ve seen are Blu-rays that have cheated by reformatting flat HD into widescreen HD, and gotten away with it.
 Some casual viewers may accept this disc, but the Blu-ray websites concerned about presentation quality are not going to review it kindly.

 Olive has a trailer but no other extras.
 The show does come with removable English subs.